-Entourage Consulting certifies that our team meets the educational requirements and medical experience to assist in the challenges patients face in working with cannabinoid therapeutics.
-If you need clinical director services for your Maryland dispensary, please contact us for more information.
+Entourage Consulting is a Maryland Clinical Director service for cannabis dispensaries.
+Our team is MMCC approved and has the education and experience to assist in the challenges patients face in working with cannabinoid therapeutics.
+If you need a clinical director for your Maryland dispensary, please contact us for more information.
+We are an independent contractor with four years of dispensary experience and product evaluation in Maryland.
+We provide on call options for patient oversight and education for dispensary staff per the Maryland regulations below.

 Pursuant to Maryland COMAR 10.62.31.01, every dispensary is to enlist a Clinical Director to perform the under stated duties.